- Cohorts begin in the summer II session. Application deadline for summer II is October 1.

 - Graduate Record Examination (GRE General Test; taken within five years prior to the application deadline) – Submit official scores to PTCAS using code: 4512.

-- All prerequisites must be passed with a C or better, with an overall average of a B or better.
-These include:
+- All prerequisites must be passed with a C (2.0) or better, with an overall average of a B (3.0) or better.

 - General Biology course with lab (must include the human element)